Tuppuraine/KSP/README.md

 # KSP
-My first program.
+My first program in Python.
 Rock paper scissors in Finnish.
+This is for me to train Python and Github procedures.